 When Chevrolet built the first COPO Camaros in 1969, they had no way of knowing that these cars would gain the notoriety they did.
 Heck, they weren’t supposed to last more than a few years.
 That is one of the reasons why they are some of the most sought after collector cars in the world.
 It’s not uncommon to see one cross the auction block for upwards of $500,000.

-It is this popularity that convinced Chevrolet to release a new version of the legendary car in 2011.
 Just like the older brother that was delivered to select owners and race shops in 1969, it was no surprise this new COPO received overwhelming approval from enthusiasts.
 It was so successful in fact, the program was continued in 2012, 2013, 2014, and again in 2015.
 The total number of cars that were built each year was 69, and this was done to commemorate the original number of ZL1 COPO Camaros built during that inaugural year.

 Unlike the 1969 COPO cars, the modern-day COPO is a car built solely for winning NHRA events.
 For that reason, it is relegated to racing use only, and cannot be registered or licensed for use on the highway.
 We wanted one of these marvels of muscle from the beginning, but it didn’t really fit the lifestyle of the magazine.
 Most of our readers drive their Camaro’s on the street, or have street/strip rides.
 Plus, the COPO was bank that we didn’t have.